matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 1 - Syllabus Overview/Syllabus.md

 ## 5.2.3.
 Product Risk Analysis
 From a testing perspective, the goal of product risk analysis is to provide an awareness of product risk to focus the test effort in a way that minimizes the residual level of product risk.
 Ideally, product risk analysis begins early in the SDLC.

 Product risk analysis consists of risk identification and risk assessment.
 Risk identification is about generating a comprehensive list of risks.
 Stakeholders can identify risks by using various techniques and tools, e.g., brainstorming, workshops, interviews, or cause-effect diagrams.
-Risk assessment involves: categorization of identified risks, determining their risk likelihood, risk impact and risk level, prioritizing, and proposing ways to handle them.
-Categorization helps in assigning mitigation actions, because usually risks falling into the same category can be mitigated using a similar approach.
+Risk assessment involves: categorisation of identified risks, determining their risk likelihood, risk impact and risk level, prioritizing, and proposing ways to handle them.
+Categorisation helps in assigning mitigation actions, because usually risks falling into the same category can be mitigated using a similar approach.

 Risk assessment can use a quantitative or qualitative approach, or a mix of them.
 In the quantitative approach the risk level is calculated as the multiplication of risk likelihood and risk impact.
 In the qualitative approach the risk level can be determined using a risk matrix.